Best Cheap Health Insurance in Nebraska (2025)

 Health insurance in Nebraska costs an average of $743 per month, but the average rate with income-based discounts is $93 per month.

-• But in Nebraska, Gold plans don't cost much more than Silver plans, no matter how old you are.
+- But in Nebraska, Gold plans don't cost much more than Silver plans, no matter how old you are.
 It might be a good idea to compare Silver and Gold plans.
 You could find a plan that pays for more of your medical bills without costing you much more each month.

 Get affordable health insurance in Nebraska

-About 95% of people in Nebraska who buy health insurance from HealthCare.gov qualify for discounts based on their income, called subsidies.
+About 95% of people in Nebraska who buy medical insurance from HealthCare.gov qualify for discounts based on their income, called subsidies.
 More than a third of Nebraska shoppers who get a plan on HealthCare.gov pay $10 or less per month for a plan.

-If you're single and make between $15,060 and $60,240 each year, or between $31,200 and $124,800 as a family of four, you qualify for rate subsidies.
-The less you make, the more you'll save on your monthly rate.
+If you're an individual and make between $15,060 and $60,240 each year, or between $31,200 and $124,800 as a family of four, you qualify for rate subsidies.
+The less you make, the cheaper your quote.
 But if you can get Medicaid, you can't get subsidies.

 You can apply a subsidy to a plan from any company.
 You can use them on Bronze, Silver and Gold plans, but not on Catastrophic plans.